turley/sacd-ripper/readme.rst

 What this is
 ============

 This is a fork of sacd-ripper/sacd-ripper.
-For original release documents, please refer to https://github.com/sacd-ripper/sacd-ripper
+For original release documents, please refer to https://github.com/sacd-ripper/sacd-ripper .
+This fork focuses only on improvement of sacd_extract, so most of the irrelevant codes have been removed.

-This fork adds the following additional features to the original sacd-ripper:
+This fork adds the following additional features to the original sacd_extract.

 1. Padding-less DSF generation (-z):  Some players do not handle zero padding in DSF correctly resulting in a pop noise at a track transition.
 With this option, instead of zero padding, the data fragment that doesn't perfectly fit in the 4096 Bytes/channel block size at the tail of a track is carried forward to the head of the next track so no zero padding is needed.
 This is a loss-less process.
 This option cannot be combined with the -t option because continuous processing of the entire album is needed for this option to work.